robert/robert.github.com/_posts/2019-08-06-peeking-through-stock-option-exercise-windows.md

 ## The conclusion

 There are no doubt plenty of of people who have been saying all of this for years and can't understand how everyone else is only just noticing it.
 I now personally don't think I would join a company that only offered short-windowed stock options.
 I value flexibility very highly, and have no idea what price I should sell it for.
 So when looking for your next job you may want to negotiate a little harder, demand RSUs or death, and start asking more awkward questions.

+*I've written a lot more about stock options in general [here](/2015/11/02/how-to-value-your-startup-stock-options/)*.